Key eviction

 maxmemory 100mb

-Setting maxmemory to zero results into no memory limits.
-This is the default behavior for 64 bit systems, while 32 bit systems use an implicit memory limit of 3GB.
+Set maxmemory to zero to specify that you don't want to limit the memory for the dataset.
+This is the default behavior for 64-bit systems, while 32-bit systems use an implicit memory limit of 3GB.

 Eviction policies